jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 #### Creating Workflows

-Begin by selecting the Wercker Workflows tab.
 Let's examine the structure of the default wercker.yml file that will be added to your static site directory.
-Note that there are two pipelines shown, build and deploy.
+Note that there are two pipelines shown; build and deploy.

 ```bash
 box: debian